The program has three main pillars:

 The Trust Protocol is the world’s first sustainable cotton fiber to offer its members article-level supply chain transparency via the Protocol Platform and the TextileGenesis Platform.

 The Protocol Consumption Management Solution (PCMS) harnesses blockchain technology to record and verify the movement of U.S. Cotton along the entire supply chain beginning at the gin.
 The PCMS is a Verified Trackable Equivalency Solution which assures cotton produced on grower members’ farms is used.
-Brands and retailers can claim data backed, verified Protocol Cotton Consumption Units based on their individual consumption.

 The PCMS creates a transparency map that provides the authenticated origin of U.S. cotton, along with the names and locations of the Trust Protocol mill and manufacturer members that were involved in all parts of the production process, into the finished products that are shipped to the brand or retailer, which may assist customs clearance.